Steven Spielberg: 2013–present: Recent work

-On January 18, 2023, Spielberg told press at a red carpet event for The Fabelmans that he was executive producing a documentary about John Williams, directed by Laurent Bouzereau with production companies Amblin Television, Imagine Documentaries, and Nedland Media.
-Other executive producers for the film include Brian Grazer, Ron Howard, Darryl Frank, Justin Falvey, Justin Wilkes, Sara Bernstein, and Meredith Kaulfers.
-The announcement came days after Williams told Spielberg he was not retiring.

-In February 2022, Deadline Hollywood reported that Spielberg was developing an original film centered around the character Frank Bullitt, a fictional San Francisco police officer originally portrayed by Steve McQueen in the 1968 film Bullitt.
-The screenplay is set to be written by Josh Singer, who previously co-wrote The Post for Spielberg.
-McQueen's son Chad and granddaughter Molly will serve as executive producers.
-Bradley Cooper was cast as Bullitt in November 2022 and will also serve as producer alongside Spielberg and Kristie Macosko Krieger.
+Despite the favorable critical reception, West Side Story and The Fabelmans were box-office failures, which Variety suggested could be attributed to a decline in the popularity of Spielberg in a film-going environment altered by the COVID-19 pandemic, and the public's loss of interest in prestige films.
+The Fabelmans received seven Academy Award nominations, including Best Picture, Best Director, and Best Original Screenplay.
+It was, however, a major box office success in France and became the highest-rated film of the 21st century in the country, with a 4.9 average from critics on AlloCiné from 43 reviews, with all but 6 giving the film 5 stars.
+Cahiers du Cinéma wrote that Spielberg, at age 76, had "come to represent like no other, the idea of cinema as wonder, at a time when the relationship to the spectacular and the cinema seems more tormented than ever" and declared that the film will "undoubtedly remain the most important and singular film of his career".

-Spielberg had planned to direct the fifth installment of the Indiana Jones series, but he was replaced by James Mangold.
-Spielberg said that he will remain "hands on" as a producer, along with Kathleen Kennedy and Frank Marshall.
+Spielberg had planned to direct Indiana Jones and the Dial of Destiny, but he stepped down and was replaced by James Mangold.
+Spielberg said that he would remain "hands on" as a producer, along with Kathleen Kennedy and Frank Marshall.
 In 2016, it was announced that it would be written by David Koepp, with a release by Disney on July 19, 2019.
 After a change of filming and release dates, it was postponed again when Jonathan Kasdan was announced as the film's new writer.
 Soon after, a new release date of July 9, 2021, was announced.
-In May 2019, Dan Fogelman was hired to write a new script, and Kasdan's story, focused on the Nazi gold train, would not be used.
+In May 2019, Dan Fogelman was hired to write a new script, and Kasdan's story, focused on the Nazi gold train, would not be used; the script was ultimately credited to Mangold, Koepp, Jez Butterworth, and John-Henry Butterworth.
 In April 2020, it was announced that the release of the film was delayed to July 29, 2022, due to the COVID-19 pandemic, and in October 2021, the release date was again delayed to June 30, 2023.
 The film began production in the UK in June 2021 and finished in February 2022.

-In January 2013, HBO confirmed that it was developing a third World War II miniseries based on the book Masters of the Air by Donald L. Miller with Spielberg and Tom Hanks.
-NME reported in March 2017 that production was under the working title The Mighty Eighth.
-By 2019, it was confirmed development of the series, Masters of the Air, had moved to Apple TV+.
-On June 21, 2021, it was announced that Amblin Entertainment signed a deal with Netflix to release multiple new feature films for the streaming service.
-Under the deal, Amblin is expected to produce at least two films a year for Netflix for an unspecified number of years.
-It is possible that Spielberg may even direct some projects.